Master's Degree in Forensic DNA & Serology

 - Crime laboratories

-- High school and college science teachers
+- High school and college science programs

 Upon completion of this program, graduates will earn a Master of Science in Pharmacy with a major in Pharmaceutical Sciences and a concentration in Forensic DNA & Serology, issued by the Graduate School of the University of Florida.
 Your transcripts will read Master of Science in Pharmacy, graduation date, major Pharmaceutical Sciences, concentration Forensic DNA and Serology.
 Your diploma will read Master of Science in Pharmacy.